Obesity In America: Solutions From the Institute of Medicine

 We know fruits and vegetables are good for us.
 But we’re surrounded by calorie-dense junk.
 And we sit, a lot.
 That’s our current culture.
 What to do?
-In a compelling new report, the Institute of Medicine spells out solutions.
+In a compelling new report, the Institute of Medicine spells out science-based solutions.

-Last week, in a new report, "Accelerating Progress in Obesity Prevention: Solving the Weight of the Nation," the Institute of Medicine asserted what we all know: Our nation is experiencing an epidemic of obesity.
+In a new report, “Accelerating Progress in Obesity Prevention: Solving the Weight of the Nation,” the Institute of Medicine asserted what we all know: Our nation is experiencing an epidemic of obesity.
 Two-thirds of U.S. adults and one-third of children are overweight or obese.

 But in the 478-page report* by the IOM’s Food and Nutrition Board, we also heard something new: Though will power, or personal responsibility, matters, we need to give will power a fighting chance.
 We need to spearhead changes that promote rather than obstruct healthy living, and in all sectors of society, including schools, corporations, the government, and the media.